 Validity refers to a test’s ability to correctly meet its aim.
 In this case, the test should be able to identify and categorise different individuals’ personalities.
 The MBTI’s poor validity partly arises from its use of the 4 dichotomies.

 In reality, human personality traits fall within spectrums (e.g., the degree of introversion) rather than binaries (e.g., either introversion or extraversion).
-There is little chance that a person is either an absolutely introvert or an extrovert.
+There is little chance that a person is either an absolute introvert or an extrovert.
 Virtually all of us are somewhere between those two extremes.

 Many MBTI questions are ‘forced choices’ and constructed with only two answers representing two extreme possibilities.
 For example, one question would ask you: “You tend to sympathise with other people”, with only two answers: “Yes” and “No”.